h3nnn4n/h3nnn4n/README.md

 On my free time I like to code games, do creative coding, or anything else that I find interesting, such as emulators, automated puzzle solving or something to help me with a problem.

+Outside of the tech world there are multiple things that I enjoy.
+I am a drummer and a painter.
+I like to hiking and camping.
+I do ceramics, origami, and lately I am growing into sailing.